brikerr/brikerr.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Project Description

 Sounds & Beats is a single-page web app that allows users to create and manipulate synthesized sounds in a few different ways.
 Sounds can be produced by typing on their computer keyboard as well as tapping the UI buttons to start loops.
-The keyboard sounds can be alter with various effects by using the slider components.
+The sounds triggered by the computer keyboard can be alter with various effects by using the slider components.

 ## Functional Components